premkumar-masilamani/sitemap-xml-jekyll-github-pages/README.md

 sitemap-xml-for-github
 ======================

-If you host your website/blog in GitHub, this sitemap would be useful to you.
+If you host your jekyll based website/blog in GitHub, this sitemap would be useful to you.

 I don't need to re-iterate the importance of having a sitemap xml for your website.
 There are lot of jekyll plugins out there, which generates the sitemap xml for your jekyll website.
 However, custom plugins are disabled in GitHub.